Computer Forensics

 Forensic anthropologists analyze and apply scientific techniques in order to diagnose posthumous death by violent force or trauma.
 Skin tissue, bone observation and demographics are key areas of study.

 Charged with the task of examining tissue samples to identify victims and crime scenes, forensic biologists provide essential information in criminal investigations to pinpoint the cause and time of death.
-These professionals can also serve in pivotal roles during public health crises and environmental disasters (e.g., oil spills) by providing scientific legal testimony through their analyses.
+These professionals also serve in pivotal roles involving public health crises (e.g.,) disease prevention or environmental protection disasters (e.g., oil spills) by providing scientific legal testimony through their analyses.

-A two-in-one degree program that straddles the disciplines of chemistry and criminal justice, forensic chemistry can be best described as laboratory detective work.
+Forensic chemistry is a two-in-one degree program that straddles the disciplines of chemistry and criminal justice.
+It can best be described as laboratory detective work.
 Read on to learn more about forensic chemistry programs.
-Using the scientific method to examine evidence in a laboratory, forensic chemists play a critical role in the criminal justice system by ruling out or confirming a crime was committed.

 Forensic engineers are individuals that are experts in their field (electrical, mechanical, construction, etc.) that are called to analyze and testify in situations where criminal activity may have occurred relating to this field.